-The breeding criteria of most indigenous livestock were often many more varied than the narrow production criteria of industrial systems.
-Most populations of indigenous livestock have been subjected to little or no deliberate selection for higher productivity.
-They had been no benefit of any organized genetic improvement although they had established methods of selection for their locally preferred breeding objectives which unknowingly responded to the demands of climatic variability and low input system.
-This itself may have been an advantage in the sense that the survival traits were not compromised.
-It is suffice to say on contrary, the livestock which may severely succumb to the challenges of climate changes are those which have been imported from other continents.
-Indigenous livestock have been selected for livestock genetic adaptation responses in more marginal environments since time immemorial.
-The selection of indigenous livestock was centred on adaptation than productivity which augurs well with the uncertainties of climate change.
-The recent high demands for livestock products have changed the focus of indigenous livestock to higher production targets to match their counterparts in western world.
-The major concern for using indigenous livestock is their adaptive traits which will be more important in climate change variability and other common environmental shocks.
-The challenges of livestock breeders in the context of climate change are to some extent improve livestock productivity potential to a satisfactory level without sacrificing adaptational qualities of indigenous livestock.
+Supporting the breeding and multiplication criteria of most animal and crop genetic resources should be more varied than the narrow production criteria of industrial countries food systems.
+Most populations of animal and crop species have been subjected to little or no deliberate selection for higher productivity which has compromised food security but on the other hand have managed to sustain local population in the event of catastrophes.
+Benefit of any organized genetic improvement for local animal genetic resources may be accrued through selection methods which take into cognisance adaptive traits preferred breeding objectives which deliberately respond to the demands of climatic variability and low input systems.
+This scenario may be an advantage in the sense that the animal survival traits will not be compromised, because such traits will be crucial for animals to survival in the context of climatic variability.
+It is suffice to say, the livestock and crop varieties which may severely succumb to the challenges of climate changes are those which have been imported from other continents into the region because this group may have not selected for genetic adaptation responses in more marginal environments.
+The selection of livestock and crop species should be centred on adaptation than productivity alone which augur well with the uncertainties of climate change.
+The recent high demand for food from both livestock and crop products have changed the focus of production to higher production targets to match their counterparts in western world.
+The major focus for utilizing local animal and crop genetic resources is their adaptive traits which will be more important in climate change variability and other common environmental shocks if food security is to be promoted.
+The challenges of both livestock and crop breeders in Sub Saharan Africa the context of climate change is to some extent improve livestock and crop productivity potential to a satisfactory level without sacrificing adaptation qualities.

-What need to be said about the indigenous livestock is that they constitute an important reservoir of genetic material which has not been given adequate recognition.
-It is my view point that with the foreseeable catastrophes of climate change the indigenous livestock in this country must be carefully guarded.
-It would be a grave disservice in the long term if indigenous livestock are allowed to be left unattended.
-There can be little doubt that the opportunities for utilization of indigenous livestock are great if farmers are willing to accept the challenges of climate change and realises the necessity for exploring adaptive measures in livestock production.
-The introduction of new livestock biotechnology such as genetic engineering which focuses on indigenous livestock will widen the opportunities if utilizing indigenous livestock.
-The efficiency of indigenous livestock production should be mainly determined in terms of nutrient requirements for maintenance together with fertility, thriftiness and hardiness.
-Efficiency of indigenous livestock has too often in the past been measured only in terms of their productivity, whilst the efficiency to survive in stressful environment was ignored.
-The factors which contribute to efficiency in indigenous as influenced by water stress, feed inadequacy and disease resistance should be studied further because these are the traits which will make livestock survive the extremities of climate change.
+What need to be acknowledged about the local animal and crop species is that they constitute an important reservoir of genetic material which has not been given adequate recognition.
+It is the argument in this review that with the foreseeable catastrophes of climate change the local animal and crop species on the continent need to carefully guarded.
+It would be a grave disservice in the long term if these are left unattended.
+There can be little doubt that the opportunities for utilization of local species are greater if farmers are willing to accept the challenges of climate change on livestock and crop production and realises the necessity for exploring adaptive measures in production systems.
+The introduction of new livestock and crop biotechnology such as genetic engineering which focus on local livestock and crop species will widen the opportunities if utilizing them.
+The efficiency of local livestock production should be mainly determined in terms of nutrient requirements for maintenance together with fertility, thriftiness and hardiness and on crops the need to produce.
+Efficiency of livestock and crop production has too often in the past been measured only in terms of their productivity, whilst the efficiency to survive and produce in stressful environment was ignored.
+The factors which contribute to efficiency in both animal and crop production as influenced by water stress and disease resistance should be studied further because these are the traits which will make production possible in the extremities of climate change.